tarantool/doc/doc/book/getting_started/using_binary.rst

    $ mkdir ~/tarantool_sandbox
    $ cd ~/tarantool_sandbox

-To start Tarantool's database module and make the server accept TCP requests on port 3001, say this:
+To start Tarantool's database module and make the instance accept TCP requests on port 3001, say this:

 .. code-block:: tarantoolsession